brainglobe/brainglobe-space/README.md

 pip install bg-space
 ```

+If you use `bg-space` for your analyses, please cite it as https://zenodo.org/record/4552537#.YDAFzi1Q2Rs

 ## Usage
 To define a new anatomical space, it is sufficient to give the directions of the stack origin position: